TaranVH/2nd-keyboard/Intercept/README.md

 ```
 ...with the device ID of your own secondary keyboard.
 (Again, you can get this info by (A)dding a filter in intercept.exe.)

-- If you create your own keyremap.ini, you should find and replace all instances of "***58,***" (the scan code for F12) with "***6E,***" (the scan code for F23.)
-Be sure to include the commas so you don't also replace any unrelated numbers.
+- If you create your own keyremap.ini, you should find and replace all instances of `58,0,` (the scan code for F12) with `6E,0,` (the scan code for F23.)
 This is simply so that you do not make your F12 key unusable.
 - Also, ensure that your AutoHotKey script is listening for F23 rather than F12, by modifying the code like so:
 ```
 #if (getKeyState("F23", "P"))